gluonhq/client-samples/Maven/HelloWorld/README.md

     mvn clean client:build

-This task performs 3 steps:
+This goal performs 3 steps:

-* compile the Java source code into Java bytecode (done by the subtask `client:compile`)
+* compile the Java source code into Java bytecode (done by the goal `compile`)
-* compile the Java bytecode to native code (done by the subtask `client:compile`)
+* compile the Java bytecode to native code (done by the goal `client:compile`)
-* link the native code with dependencies and required VM code into an executable (done by the subtask `client:link`)
+* link the native code with dependencies and required VM code into an executable (done by the goal `client:link`)

 Alternatively, if you prefer to do those steps one by one, you can run